 Each project we fund is a step along the road to completely replacing animals in medical research.

 - In 2012, we developed a programme of annual Summer Studentship grants to fund early career scientists.
 This has helped to embed the importance of animal free research with them at the start of their research careers.

-- We hosted our first Animal Replacement Science Conference in 2014 and have subsequently hosted one every year.
+- We hosted our first Animal Replacement Science Conference in 2014.
 These valuable events bring together scientists from different fields to share their work on replacing animals in medical research.

 - In 2016, we launched our Animal Replacement Centre of Excellence at Queen Mary University of London.
 The focus of the centre will be on vital animal free research into skin, breast and prostate cancers.